RyotaUshio/obsidian-latex-theorem-equation-referencer-docs/Math Booster Docs/Theorem callouts/Theorem callouts.md

 # Theorem callouts

 Math Booster offers **Theorem Callouts**, a special version of Obsidian's built-in [callouts](https://help.obsidian.md/Editing+and+formatting/Callouts).
-They are designed for creating theorem environments (theorem, definition, lemma, ...) in Obsidian as $\LaTeX$-like as possible..
+They are designed for creating theorem environments (theorem, definition, lemma, ...) in Obsidian as $\LaTeX$-like as possible.

 ## Basics